bitrix24/b24restdocs/api-reference/ai/prompts/conditions.md

 [*ThirdParty]: ThirdParty — "third party".
 That is, this can be the code of a third-party provider developed by a partner.

-[*conditions]: These can be either if-conditions or switch branching.
+[*conditions]: These can be both if-conditions and switch branching.